VarunLanjhara/SocialBois/README.md

 - Full authentication functionality (Login,Register,Logout)
 - Users can create,delete,update posts and can see others posts
 - Users can like,share,report and comment on posts
-- Users can follow or unfollow others users
+- Users can follow,unfollow and share others users profile
 - Users can update their profile
 - Users can search posts and Skeleton Ui stuff
 - Users can see their posts